OMAN BIRDING ADVENTURE

 On the othe side of Salalah is Raysut Sewage Works which holds a big flock of White and Abdim's Storks and is the best place to see Spur-winged Lapwing in the area.
 And this is just inland from a personal favourite of ours, of Khawr Raysut that has an enviable track record of producing rarities such as Crab Plover, Pallas's Gull, and where the same African Openbill likes to hang out.
 We even found Oman's 4th Dalmatian Pelican here.
 Many of the same species as East Khawr can be found here, but it is better for Lesser Crested Tern, Red-necked Phalarope, and both Broad-billed and Terek Sandpipers.
 The location is a little more remote than East Khawr and there's huge potential for finding something unusual.
 It is another fantastic location for observing gulls and terns including White-cheeked and plenty of shorebirds.
 Plus there's usually many Osprey's and Greater Spotted Eagles loafing on the mudflats when the tide is out.
 From the shore we have also seen Brown & Masked Booby feeding out in the bay.

 And one morning we will undertake a pelagic out of Mirbat, just under an hour's drive from Salalah.
 The edge of the continental shelf isn't too far offshore and with the aid of some chum we hope to entice Jouanin's Petrel, Persian and Flesh-footed Shearwaters, whilst we should also see Masked Booby, Socotra Cormorant, Bridled Tern, and many Sooty Gulls, and hopefully something rarer!
-We keep hoping for a Swinhoe's Storm-Petrel..!
+We've also seen Swinhoe's Storm-Petrel on a couple of occasions and on our 2024 tour we even had Matsudaira's Storm-Petrel.

-This morning we will transfer to Salalah airport for our departing flights.
-Current timing is departing Salalah at 05:15 (Qatar Airlines) or 11.30am (Oman Air) and arriving London Heathrow later the same afternoon..
+This morning we will transfer to Salalah airport for our departing flights and the end of a wonderful tour.